-Looking for a lemon chicken easy recipe for dinner?
-I’ve got what you need, a fabulous, easy to prepare, and ready in just 10 minutes or so.
+Easy Honey Lemon Chicken Recipe cooked in an iron cast skillet, fabulous, easy to prepare, and ready in just 10 minutes or so without cream or any heavy sauces.
 Serve it with peas or any other vegetables, and you can even add some good old carbs like pasta of any kind or rice for a delicious meal for two.
 Who said homemade meals have to take forever to cook?

 - 1 chicken breast